-We recognise that this pandemic has turned the world upside down for many of our pupils/learners and families and routines and arrangements have been disrupted significantly which will have caused anxiety and distress.
-Being in a national lockdown may be causing further anxiety.
-Our schools and college will listen to concerns and work in partnership with pupils/learners and their families to put in place strategies to support their education.
+We recognise that this pandemic has turned the world upside down for many of our pupils and learners and their families and routines and arrangements have been disrupted significantly which will have caused anxiety and distress.
+Our schools and college will listen to concerns and work in partnership with pupils and learners and their families to put in place strategies to support their education.

-Mass testing
+Asymptomatic testing